Henry Petroski

-Henry Petroski (February 6, 1942) is an American engineer specializing in failure analysis.
-A professor both of civil engineering and history at Duke University, he is also a prolific author.
-Petroski has written over a dozen books – beginning with To Engineer is Human: The Role of Failure in Successful Design (1985) and including a number of titles detailing the industrial design history of common, everyday objects, such as pencils, paper clips, toothpicks, and silverware.
+Henry Petroski (February 6, 1942 – June 14, 2023) was an American engineer specializing in failure analysis.
+A professor both of civil engineering and history at Duke University, he was also a prolific author.
+Petroski wrote over a dozen books – beginning with To Engineer is Human: The Role of Failure in Successful Design (1985) and including a number of titles detailing the industrial design history of common, everyday objects, such as pencils, paper clips, toothpicks, and silverware.
 His first book was made into the film When Engineering Fails.
-He is a frequent lecturer and a columnist for the magazines American Scientist and Prism.
+He was a frequent lecturer and a columnist for the magazines American Scientist and Prism.

 Life and education

 Petroski was born in Brooklyn, New York, and was raised in Park Slope and Cambria Heights, Queens.
 In 1963, he received his bachelor's degree from Manhattan College.
 He graduated with his PhD in Theoretical and Applied Mechanics from the University of Illinois at Urbana-Champaign in 1968.